 We have determined beneficial ownership in accordance with the rules and regulations of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Applicable percentage ownership is based on shares of common stock outstanding as of, after giving effect to the automatic conversion of shares of our convertible preferred stock outstanding as of into an aggregate of shares of our common stock immediately prior to the closing of this offering.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options and warrants held by such person that are currently exercisable or will become exercisable within 60 days of are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 22,558,200 shares of common stock outstanding as of January 14, 2020, after giving effect to the automatic conversion of shares of our convertible preferred stock outstanding as of January 14, 2021 into an aggregate of 19,034,069 shares of our common stock immediately prior to the closing of this offering.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options and warrants held by such person that are currently exercisable or will become exercisable within 60 days of January 14, 2020 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+The following table does not give effect to any shares that may be acquired by our stockholders, directors or executive officers pursuant to the directed share program.